Burning Wishes – Abstract Photoshop Tutorial

-Abstract artworks like the one you will see on this tutorial are my favorite but I have to admit that it’s a bit more difficult to come up with original ideas and concepts although once created, the tutorials are not that to reproduce by you if you have some experience so I hope you will have fun with this one.
+Abstract artworks like the one you will see on this tutorial are my favorite but I have to admit that it’s a bit more difficult to come up with original ideas and concepts.
+Although once created, the tutorials are not that difficult to reproduce by you if you have some experience, so I hope you will have fun with this one.
 Enjoy.

 The reason why is hard to come up with ideas for abstract artworks is because the composition is a lot more important than on manipulations.
-Things like color combinations, light effect and the elements that make up the artwork must be balanced and have to complement one another in order to create an artworks that’s pleasing to the eye.
+Things like color combinations, light effect and the elements that make up the artwork must be balanced and have to complement one another in order to create an artwork that is pleasing to the eye.

 - Female model: http://angelcurioso.deviantart.com/art/dark-elegance-3-71561155

 I like to work with high resolution documents because it’s a lot better when you scale down the image for web presentation.
 So the canvas size I used for this one is 2800px width by 3500px height.
 Fill the background layer with color #ededed (we will tweak this in a moment)

 Now open the woman stock and subtract the model from the background using the Pen Tool (P), the Quick Selection Tool, Magic Wand or whatever method you like.
 I always prefer the Pen Tool.
 You can cut the woman’s legs because we will mask the bottom part of her body anyways.

 Select the background layer which you filled with #ededed (unlock it if it’s locked) and go to Filter>Lens Correction and add some vignetting using the settings shown on image 2.